dreamportdev/Osdev-Notes/Memory_Management/Heap_Allocation.md

 Before wrapping up there's a few things worth pointing out about implementing splitting:

-* Remember that every node has some overhead, so when splitting we shouldn't have nodes smaller than `sizeof(Heap_Node)`, because otherwise they will never be allocated.
+* Remember that every node has some overhead, so when splitting we shouldn't have nodes smaller (or equal to) than `sizeof(Heap_Node)`, because otherwise they will never be allocated.
 * It's a good idea to have a minimum size for the memory a chunk can contain, to avoid having a large number of nodes and for easy alignment later on.
 For example if the minimum_allocable_size is 0x20 bytes, and we want to allocate 5 bytes, we will still receive a memory block of 0x20 bytes.
 The program may not know it was returned 0x20 bytes, but that is okay.
 What exactly you set this value to is implementatin specific, values of 0x10 and 0x20 are popular.
 * Always remember that there is the memory footprint of `sizeof(Heap_Node)` bytes while computing sizes that involve multiple nodes.
 If you decide to include the overhead size in the node's size, remember to also subtract it when checking for suitable nodes.